bornazuzul/MeVolunteering/README.md

 ## MeVoluneering

-Welcome to Volunteer Connect!
+Welcome to MeVoluneering!
 This application is your gateway to meaningful volunteering experiences, offering a platform for both volunteers and administrators to seamlessly engage in community service.

 ## Table of Contents
 - [Overview](#overview)